-- The project title, the PI name and the PI's institutional affiliation, and any coinvestigators and their institutional affiliations. - This information must be followed by a statement of the project's objectives including the name of the DOE CRF, a description of the project, including methods to be employed, and the potential impact of the project (i.e., benefits, outcomes). - The description of the proposed research may not exceed one page (excluding Project Title and list of investigators) when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
+- The project title, the PI name and the PI's institutional affiliation, and any coinvestigators and their institutional affiliations. - This information must be followed by a statement of the project's objectives, a description of the project, including methods to be employed, and the potential impact of the project (i.e., benefits, outcomes). - The description of the proposed research may not exceed one page (excluding Project Title and list of investigators) when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
 The body text font must not be smaller than 11 point.
 Figures and references, if included, must fit within the one-page limit.